HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md

     ![](../../../../assets/HCL_Presentation_Designer_Default_stylesheet_create.png)

-4. The default style can be located within the current libraries of the Presentation Designer and is determined based on the location of the presentation template:
+4. The default style is found in the Presentation Designer libraries.
+Its location is determined based on the location of the presentation template:

     ![](../../../../assets/HCL_Presentation_Designer_Default_stylesheet_paths.png)

-    For example, the location of the default style and default style name is **pd_default_stylesheet**:
+    For example, the default style is located in the following path with the default style name **pd_default_stylesheet**:

     ![](../../../../assets/HCL_Presentation_Designer_Default_stylesheet_locations.png)